jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_eligibleof.md

     _fundingCycle.duration > 0 && block.timestamp >= _fundingCycle.start + _fundingCycle.duration
   ) return 0;

-  // The base cant be expired.
+  // Return the funding cycle's configuration if it has started. if (block.timestamp >= _fundingCycle.start) return _fundingCycle.configuration;

+  // Get a reference to the cycle's base configuration.
   JBFundingCycle memory _baseFundingCycle = _getStructFor(_projectId, _fundingCycle.basedOn);

-  // If the current time is past the end of the base, return 0.
+  // If the base cycle isn't eligible, the project has no eligible cycle.
   // A duration of 0 is always eligible. if (
     _baseFundingCycle.duration > 0 &&
     block.timestamp >= _baseFundingCycle.start + _baseFundingCycle.duration
   ) return 0;

-  // Return the funding cycle immediately before the latest. configuration = _fundingCycle.basedOn;
+  // Return the configuration that the latest funding cycle is based on. configuration = _fundingCycle.basedOn;
 }
 ```